The Big Cookery Stage

-A myriad of demonstrations will be taking place throughout the weekend and there will also be opportunities for book signings immediately after the demonstrations.
+A myriad of demonstrations will be taking place throughout the weekend with some top chefs and bakers.
+Located within the Festival Village.

 The schedule may be subject to change.

 I’m a passionate foodie, TV cook, Cookery Theatre Compere and AGA demonstrator who just loves having fun in the kitchen.

 I trained as a Home Economist in Manchester and began cooking professionally as a member of the Home Economics team at Miele, the German domestic appliance manufacturer, based just outside Oxford.
 I spent seven very happy years there, but got itchy feet and decided that I wanted to cook with and inspire a wider audience, so I began giving cookery demonstrations in the UK and Europe and met loads of fellow foodies along the way at exhibitions and food shows.

 At the same time I was asked to cook on QVC for the first time and was immediately smitten by the shopping TV bug.
 So began a long and exciting career on a number of shopping channels, including Granada Shop!, eeZee TV and The Jewellery Channel.

 In 2009 I returned to QVC as the regular guest presenter for their exclusive kitchenwares range, Cook’s Essentials.
 Since then I’ve spent many happy hours on air, explaining the great products I’m using and, hopefully, passing on my knowledge to inspire you to get cooking too.
 For a backstage insight into QVC and QVC recipes I’ve cooked on air plus a link to the QVC website, click on my QVC page.